MDMA

 Dangers

-Alcohol: MDMA is often taken in a party setting meaning it is often combined with alcohol.
+Alcohol: MDMA is often taken in a recreational setting and combined with alcohol.
 Whereas alcohol is a depressant, meaning it has inhibitory effects on the nervous system, MDMA is a stimulant, meaning it has excitatory effects on the nervous system.
-Therefore, the effects of MDMA and alcohol can cancel each other out which can encourage users to take more of either drug, increasing the risk of overdose.
+Therefore, alcohol may limit some of the subjective effects of MDMA, which can encourage users to take more, increasing the risk of overdose, neurotoxic effects, or liver toxicity.

 Short-term risks

-Hyperthermia: Hyperthermia is a dangerously high increase in body temperature which can lead to organ failure and death.
-MDMA increases the core body temperature and when taken in a nightclub, the combination of this effect with sweating from lots of physical exertion and a hot, crowded environment can have dangerous outcomes.
+Hyperthermia: Hyperthermia is a dangerously high increase in body temperature which can lead to seizures, organ failure, and death.
+MDMA under usual conditions increases the core body temperature slightly, however in hot conditions (nightclubs, conditions) and with increased physical exertion (dancing for prolonged periods) can have dangerous outcomes.

 Hyponatremia (drinking too much water): MDMA is an anti-diuretic meaning it makes the body retain more water than usual.
 As people often feel thirsty on MDMA due to increase in body temperature, they may drink excessive amounts of water.
 In several cases, this has led to water toxicity and death.
 (8)

 Contaminated pills: Ecstasy may be sold in pill forms that contain very little or no MDMA.
 Pills may have MDMA-like chemicals added which are toxic at low doses, such as NBOMes and PMA.
-In rare cases, pills contaminated with these substances have caused death.
+Ecstasy can also contain non-MDMA-like substances such as fentanyl that may increase risks of death.

 Serotonin syndrome: Consuming stimulants or serotonergic acting drugs alongside MDMA increases the risk of serotonin syndrome.
 Read more under general psychedelic risks and harm-reduction advice.

-Risky behaviours and impulsive decision-making: As mental coordination whilst under the influence of drugs is impaired, this can lead to somebody doing something dangerous or deadly.
+Risky behaviours and impulsive decision-making: MDMA can acutely reduce fear, anxiety, and avoidance mechanisms.
+This results in an emotionally expansive state in which participants are ‘more open’ than usual.
+Chemical and neurohormonal factors of MDMA increase the ability to ‘bond’ with or ‘feel in love’ with others.
 Impaired judgement and false-senses of certainty may also mean people under the influence make decisions that wouldn’t otherwise if they were sober which can lead to negative outcomes.

 Long-term risks

-Neurotoxicity: Studies have implied that MDMA can cause the death of nerve cells that produce serotonin.
+Neurotoxicity: Studies have implied that heavy and frequent MDMA can cause damage to serotonin neurons.
 Serotonin is an important chemical for the brain involved in many psychological functions, including mood and hunger.
-Destruction of serotonin-producing cells could therefore interfere with these functions.
+Destruction of serotonin-producing cells could therefore interfere with these functions.cognition.
+Damage to these neurons can result in problems with memory, learning, cognition as well as emotional dysregulation, low mood, increased anxiety, or sleep difficulties.

 How can the risks be minimised?